 Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

+It’s a fast world and it’s a rapidly changing world and for many that’s scary.
+But we have to remember that the universe is compassionate by its very nature.
+The proof is that it has produced beings that can investigate it, explore it and even become self aware in it!
 Current thinking says knowledge and experience can be quickly attained.
 This is only partially true.
 It is also seems that knowledge and diversified experience is passing for wisdom which isn’t true at all.
 Wisdom is rooted in receptivity, surrender, and it is the last thing the ego wants to do.
 The ego wants to primp.
 These days that’s done through posturing and pontificating and ‘knowing too much’.

 Training is at the heart of passion, freedom and spiritual realization

 Realization takes time and persistent effort – it is called training.
 Training is not punishment or even criticism, anymore than emotionalism equals freedom.
 Freedom is passion and the heart of passion is in the training.